Resources and Services for Faculty

 Borrow up to 300 items from the Main Stacks Check out books for a semester,

 with 6 renewals.
-To renew items online plese follow these
+To renew items online please follow these

 To gain access to an academic or public library in Texas, consider a TexShare card.

 Our Interlibrary Loan Service provides electronic copies of articles and short term loans of books not available in the UTD Libraries.
-Login using your UTD ID# and last name.
+Login using your NetId and password.

 The E-Delivery Service provides electronic copies of chapters from books in our collection, articles from proceedings or from our print or microform journal collection.
 Use the E-Delivery button on your Interlibrary Loan main menu.